KevinAlberto01/3.MachineLearning/1.FundamentalsML/2.HousePricePrediction/2.7DataArgumentation(TabularData)/2.7.1Noising(Gaussian)/Readme.md

 <p align = "center" >
     <h1 align = "Center"> Jittering (Optional)</h1>
 </p>

+Applies Data Augmentation on a housing price data set by adding Gaussian noise to the numeric variables.
+It then saves the augmented data set to a CSV file and displays a comparison between the original and modified values.

 <p align = "center" >
     <h2 align = "Center">🎯 Objetives 🎯</h2>
 </p>

+Create an augmented version of the original data set by adding a small amount of Gaussian noise to the numerical variables.
+This can help improve the robustness of Machine Learning models by making them less sensitive to minor variations in the data.

 <p align = "center" >
     <h2 align = "Center">📝 Results 📝 </h2>